 Groups will attend 1 day a week for 8 weeks.
 We’ll be running a group every weekday apart from Thursday.

 Your group will probably be based at one of our two sites on Gower, either Murton or Little Bryn Gwyn.
 All of the buildings and infrastructure at these locations have been built by our group members and participants will help to develop them further.
 It might also be possible to run a programme on a group’s own site but the group would need to supply any necessary project materials.
 You can find directions, contact details & maps to our sites here.

 What do I need?

-- You need to be able to get to us.
-Buses do run but the service is infrequent, and you’ll have to walk for about 20 minutes.
+- Participants need to be able to get to our sites.
 Minibus, taxi, or car-sharing are probably the favourite options.

-- A packed lunch.
-Don’t forget sandwiches, we’ll provide the tea and biscuits!
+- A packed lunch, we’ll provide the tea and biscuits!

 - The group need to wear clothing that they can move comfortably in, don’t mind getting dirty, and is suitable for British weather!
 We have plenty of waterproofs that group members can use.